-Those looking to know how to dress for a Skype interview or any interview in any video communications application may be interested in this topic.
+Those looking to know how to dress for a Skype interview or any interview in any video communications application while working from home may be interested in this topic.

-After all, there has been a huge rise in video conferencing in recent years.
+After all, there has been a huge rise in work from home video conferencing in recent years.

 Unlike when you’re having your actual picture taken, video calls can make you keenly aware of how you look.

-Viewing your own image over time, you pick up certain details about what you’re wearing that normally aren’t as noticeable in a still camera shot.
+Viewing your own image on a video call over time, you pick up certain details about what you’re wearing that normally aren’t as noticeable in a still camera shot.

-So, what colors should you steer clear of while on a video camera?
+So, what colors should you steer clear of while on video conferences?